Wondering which is the best option for you?

-Both are popular, mid-range models that give you strong motors, extra-long running decks and iFit virtual training.
+Both are popular, mid-range models that give you strong motors, extra-long running decks and iFit virtual training from home.

-With iFit on these machines, you can run famous trails all over the world, map out your own trail with Googlemaps and take fitness classes from the comfort of your own home.
+With iFit on either machine, you can run famous trails all over the world, map out your own trail with Googlemaps and take fitness classes from the comfort of your own home.

 Both treadmills also fold up for easier storage and cleaning.